Inflation Driven by Unification Energy: Introduction

 In this letter we explore the possibility that vacuum energy density associated with grand unification \cite{Georgi:1974sy,Georgi:1974yf} dominates the energy density during inflation.
 Then the amplitude of primordial gravity waves is set, at least semi-quantitatively, by microphysics -- specifically, the energy scale of unification of gauge couplings \cite{Dimopoulos:1981yj}.

-We find that models implementing this idea can be consistent with existing data \cite{WMAP,Planck}, and allow for a significant tensor-to-scalar, such as might be indicated by recent BICEP2 data \cite{BICEP}.
+We find that models implementing this idea can be consistent with existing data \cite{WMAP,Planck,BICEP}, and allow for a significant tensor-to-scalar, such as might be discovered in various upcoming searches.
 Our main results are summarized in Figure \ref{fig:nsvsr}, where we compute the predictions for the spectral index and tensor-to-scalar ratio in different parameter regimes.

 In order to obtain the requisite number of e-foldings, we will need to introduce a scalar field $\phi$ that undergoes Planck-scale displacement during inflation.
 Because of this, the global shape of its potential is sensitive to effects of quantum gravity and other corrections that are not well controlled theoretically.
 We will discuss the resulting uncertainties as they arise.